-The tendency to this disorder in these animals, more than in others, we have thought may be accounted for, in some degree, by the vastness of the intestinal canal, which in the horse is exposing a prodigious internal surface to be acted upon by the food, which can maintain and support its living actions upon it with the more difficulty.
-The intestines we have also thought are thinner in proportion to their magnitude in the horse than in the generality of animals; whence from slighter causes the process of chylifaction, &c. is the more subject to be disturbed and suspended.
-Also, the abdomen in these animals presents externally to the elements a vast surface, which if wetted by showers, or chilled by currents of air, will lead more readily to such effects as these; hence a frequent source of this complaint with dray-horses is, the stopping in the streets or at the doors of taverns to drink or to deliver beer, a shower of rain or a cold wind happening at the time, will presently bring it on, and especially if the animal is sweating, and still more easily if he has been lately fed, or has voraciously fed, or without due mastication: therefore, in rough weather they should have a cloathing for the loins when so exposed.
-We have also thought, that in these animals there is comparatively a more scanty covering to the intestines of Epiploon, less so than is given to most other animals; in the human this part is of very considerable density, and with copious store of fat lodged in and about it which keeps the bowels warm, and which provision would have been perhaps incompatible, or not so suitable, to a very fleet animal.
-In hogs the fat is enormous.
-The mischief of the disorder, we see, is chiefly in the cœcum and colon, and that it is in these large intestines next the skin, and most exposed to the parietes of the abdomen, that it takes place.
+The tendency to this disorder in these animals, more than in others, we have thought may be accounted for, in some degree, by the vastness of the intestinal canal, exposing a prodigious internal surface to be acted upon by the food, which can maintain and support its living actions upon it with the more difficulty.
+The intestines we have also thought are thinner in proportion to their magnitude in the horse than in the generality of animals; whence from slighter causes the process of chylifaction, &c. is more subject to be disturbed and suspended.
+Also, the abdomen in these animals presents externally to the elements a vast surface, which if wetted by showers, or chilled by currents of air, will lead more readily to these effects ; hence a frequent source of this complaint with dray-horses is, the stopping in the streets or at the doors of taverns to drink or deliver beer, a shower of rain or a cold wind happening at the time, will presently bring it on, and especially if the animal is sweating, and still more easily if he has been lately fed, or has voraciously fed: therefore, in rough weather they should have a cloathing for the loins when so exposed.
+We have also, thought, that in these animals there is comparatively more a scanty covering to the intestines of Epiploon, less so than is given to most others; in the human this part is of very considerable density, and with copious fat lodged in and about it which keeps the bowels warm, and which provision would have perhaps been incompatible, or not so suitable, to a very fleet animal.
+The mischief of the disorder, we see, is chiefly in the cæcum and colon, and it is in these large intestines next the skin, and most exposed to the parietes of the abdomen, that it takes place.
 Horses that sweat much at their work, either through impatience or debility, will be found also very liable to it.
 This disease can also be brought on in another way.
 A farmer's man brought his cart into my yard for a load of dung, he threw down before his horses some hay, and gave a pail of cold water to each; one of them in a few minutes after was seized with the gripes, he refused the food he was eating, and wanted to lie down, continually shifting his posture; the man was going to run him about, I however ordered him into my stable, took off a cloth from one of the horses, covered him warm, and in less than half an hour, without any thing else, he recovered.
 Here the stomach only must have been affected, which is, perhaps, the simplest mode of the complaint.

-To the measures or directions given at the end of this Essay may be added, rubbing the abdomen briskly with the hand, if practicable, without removing the clothing, by putting the hand underneath, and if the hand was covered with a flannel glove, or small flannel bag tied over it, the friction and warmth would be increased, and it might be the better, and this, though simple, is, I believe, powerful in its effects.
-The tincture can be aided also by Pellitory, horse-radish, mustard, or other stimulants, if it shall not be thought stimulant enough, though simplicity is ever to be recommended if it answers the purpose.
+To the measures or directions given at the end of this Essay may be added, rubbing the abdomen briskly with the hand, if practicable without removing the clothing, by putting the hand underneath, and if the hand was covered with a flannel glove, or small flannel bag tied over it, it might be the better, this, though simple, is, I believe, powerful in its effects.
+Running the horse about is better than nothing, but as better measures still can be used with as little or less trouble, it is needless.
+The tincture can be aided also by Pellitory, horseradish, mustard, or other stimulants, if it shall not be thought stimulant enough, though simplicity is ever to be recommended if it answers the purpose.